PraveenSamuelTechie/PraveenVOD/README.md

 Possible Installation Failure Cases

-Note: I could test the application in 5 different operating systems operating on Windows.
-I do not have a Linux/ MacOS system.
-So, I couldn’t test it in Linux/MacOS environment.
+Note: This application works fine in Windows Operating System.
+This is not tested on Linux/MacOS operating systems.
 The installation steps could fail due to one of the reasons below,
 -	If there is a version conflict between the Node JS version running on the machine than what was mentioned on the package.json file.
 Note: In this case, go to command prompt and type the command node -v which will list the NodeJS version of your system.